hferrada/heaphull/README.md

 # Parameters
 For the testing code, the unique parameter is the value for n, the points in this method are generated randomly.
-For the method HeapCHull(), which compute the convex hull, the parameter are the number o points and the two float arrays X and Y with the points (see the file test.cpp).
+For the method HeapCHull(), which compute the convex hull, the parameter are the number o points and the two float arrays X and Y with the points (see the example in the file file test.cpp).

 # Input & Output
 Input: Two arrays of floating points X[0..n-1] and Y [0..n-1].
 Ouput: An array of nCH integer with the indexes of the nCH points which form the convex hull for the input.
+(see the example in the file file test.cpp).

 # Make
 To make the library just give the command 'make', this will create the lib: 'heapchull.a'.